-- rather than establishing an initial prioritised list of clinical domains based on acute hospital costs (i.e. the NHCDC) alone, the initial prioritisation process should systematically incorporate total costs (hospital and community) for all potential domains - various data sets could be interrogated to develop a more complete picture of systemwide costs, including the Medicare and Pharmaceutical Benefit Scheme collections, jurisdictional collections and health insurer collections - disease- or condition-based costs could be determined from specific reviews of the literature for each potential domain.
+- The additional cost of poor quality care is a more relevant metric than the total cost of care, for prioritisation purposes - Rather than establishing an initial prioritised list of clinical domains based on acute hospital costs (i.e. the NHCDC) alone, the initial prioritisation process should systematically incorporate total costs (hospital and community) for all potential domains - Various data sets could be interrogated to develop a more complete picture of system-wide costs, including the Medicare and Pharmaceutical Benefit Scheme collections, jurisdictional collections and health insurer collections - Disease or condition-based costs could be determined from specific reviews of the literature for each potential domain.